m-bock/purescript-ts-bridge/README.md

   <tr>
     <td colspan=3>
       <h3>Maybe</h3>
-      <code class="language-haskell">Maybe</code> is represented as opaque type using TypeScript branded types. so there is no direct way to create a <code class="language-haskell">Maybe</code> in TypeScript.
+      <code>Maybe</code> is represented as opaque type using TypeScript branded types. so there is no direct way to create a <code>Maybe</code> in TypeScript.
 See the FAQ for the general decision to represent ADTs as opaque types.
     </td>
   </tr>
   <tr></tr>